MicrosoftDocs/azure-docs/articles/data-factory/data-factory-stored-proc-activity.md

 # SQL Server Stored Procedure Activity

-You can use the SQL Server Stored Procedure activity in a Data Factory [pipeline](data-factory-create-pipelines.md) to invoke a stored procedure in one of the following data stores.
+You can use the SQL Server Stored Procedure activity in a Data Factory [pipeline](data-factory-create-pipelines.md) to invoke a stored procedure in one of the following data stores:

 - Azure SQL Database